dgaydukov/cert-aws/sa/files/sa.md

 To retrieve secrets, you simply replace secrets in plain text in your app with code to pull in those secrets programmatically using the Secrets Manager APIs.
 You use iam to control which users/roles have access to which stores.
 SM can store json, so you can store any text up to 64KB.
 Key rotation for RDS/DocumentDB/RedShift supported out-of-the-box.
 You can add key rotation to oracle on ec2 by modifying sample lambda.
 You can configure cw events to be notified when SM rotate credentials.
 SM never store plaintext secrets to any persistent layer.
 This can be ideal for lambda evn vars, cause they are shown in lambda console.
 Moreover you can use lambda in private subnet without internet access and still be able to access SM with PrivateLink (create vpc endpoint for SM).

-###### Quantum Ledger Database
-QLDB - ledger database with cryptographically verifiable history of all changes made to your app data (quantum has nothing to do with quantum computing, here it means indivisible state change)
-Traditional db allow to overwrite/delete data, so developers use audit tables.
-While this may work, it put stress on developers to guarantee that audit table works correctly.
-For QLDB data written to append-only journal, providing the developer with full data lineage.
-So it can work as secure/crypto-proof substitute for audit tables.
-Notice that QLDB is neither blockcahin nor distributed ledger.
-It's purpose-built database to store all changes to system.
-So it offers history/immutability/verifiability combined with scalability and ease of use of a fully managed AWS database.
-To connect and work with QLDB you have to use [AWS-provided QLDB driver](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started-driver.html).
-In the core of QLDB, replication, DynamoDB Streams, kafka, version control lay simple concept called log - append-only storage of all events happened.

 ###### AppStream 2.0
 Fully managed non-persistent app & desktop streaming service that provides instant access to desktop applications from anywhere, SAP - one of best candidates to be deployed on this platform.